Asymptotic analysis of the linearized Boltzmann collision operator from angular cutoff to non-cutoff: Introduction

 {\bf Problem 3:} Which kind of asymptotic formula describes the limit that $\epsilon$ goes to zero for the solutions of the nonlinear equations \eqref{linearizedBE} and \eqref{linearizedNBE}?

-Formally when the parameter $\epsilon$ goes to zero, the solution $f^\epsilon$ to \eqref{linearizedBE} will converge to the solution $f$ to \eqref{linearizedNBE}.
-The motivation of {\bf (P-3)} is to justify this convergence and find out an asymptotic formula to describe the limit.
+Formally when $\epsilon$ goes to zero, the solution $f^\epsilon$ to \eqref{linearizedBE} will converge to the solution $f^{0}$ to \eqref{linearizedNBE}.
+To answer {\bf (P-3)} is to justify the convergence and find an asymptotic formula to describe the limit.

-To make clear which kind of relation between $f^\epsilon$ and $f$, we first have a look for the stationary case.
-By Taylor expansion, we can prove that for any smooth functions $f$, \beno |Q^\epsilon(f,f)-Q(f,f)|\sim O(\epsilon^{2-2s}). \eeno Thus it is natural to conjecture that for the nonlinear equations, there holds

-Obviously the main difficulty of the proof lies in the behavior of $\mathcal{L}^\epsilon$ and the uniform estimates with respect to the parameter $\epsilon$.
+To guess the relation between $f^\epsilon$ and $f^{0}$, we first have a look at the stationary case.
+By Taylor expansion, we can prove that for any smooth compactly supported functions $f$, \ben |Q^\epsilon(f,f)-Q^{0}(f,f)|\sim O(\epsilon^{2-2s}). \een Thus it is natural to conjecture \ben f^\epsilon-f^{0}=O(\epsilon^{2-2s}).\een Obviously the main difficulty in establishing \eqref{solution-error-order} lies in bringing the error order \eqref{stationary} from operator level to solution level.
+To this end, we need some uniform (with respect to $\epsilon$) estimates of $\mathcal{L}^\epsilon$ and $\Gamma^{\epsilon}$, and also estimates of the difference $\Gamma^{\epsilon}-\Gamma^{0}$.